-It is a fairly large fruit that belongs to the squash family.
-Quite similar to courgettes, it can be cooked like any other vegetable.
+Marrow is a reasonably large fruit that belongs to the squash family.
+Quite similar to courgettes (a French term for zucchini), it can be cooked like any other vegetable.
 It is tender from within and has a nutty, almost bland flavor.

 Marrow’s Nutritional Value

-This tender summer squash has a great nutritional value; it is high on Provitamin A, Vitamin K, and Vitamin C. It is low on calories and has many nutrients, including iron, potassium, fiber, magnesium, and more.
+Marrow is one of the low-calorie vegetables with nutrient-rich infrastructure.
+With the low carb and high vitamin and iron content, summer squash can be vital to your diet.
+Marrows are high in Provitamin A, Vitamin K, and Vitamin C. It is low on calories and has many nutrients, including iron, potassium, fiber, magnesium, and more.

 Vegetable Marrow is rich with B group vitamins, including folate, thiamin, riboflavin, etc. Per 100 grams, contain: